Vulkan4D/v4d_core/README.md

 - class names are PascalCase
 - method names are PascalCase
 - class members and variables are camelCase
-- const variables and macros are ALL_CAPS
+- static const variables and macros are ALL_CAPS
-- method arguments are camelCase with the same name as an underlying class member that is directly set
+- method arguments are camelCase with the same name as an underlying class member that it constructs
-- typedefs are all_lowercase
 - file names unrelated to a class are all_lowercase
 - Unsafe/temporary method/member names are surrounded by underscores : \_UnsafeMethod\_()
-- Public method/member names intended only for internal use should start with two underscores : __V4D_SomeMethod()
+- Public method/member names (or macros) intended only for internal use should start with `__V4D_...`

 ### File Extensions
-- `.cpp` C++ Source Files compiled via g++, must have a matching .h (except main file)
+- `.cpp` C++ Source Files with a matching .h (except main.cpp)
 - `.hpp` C++ Header-only source files (no matching .cpp)
-- `.h` C++ Header files included from a matching .cpp source file
+- `.h` C++ Header files included from a matching .cpp source file (except v4d.h)
 - `.cxx` C++ source files Reserved for Unit Tests *(Subject to change)*
-- `.hh` C++ header-only files without any associated code (config files, enum, ...)
+- `.hh` C++ header-only files without any associated code (config files, enum, basic structs,...)

 ### Critical method names for correct memory management
 - `Create*` must be followed by `Destroy*`